 City Music Center strives to help students of all ages and skill levels explore their musical interest and improve their playing.
 We want you to enjoy your music-making experiences and feel supported in your musical journey.
 Whether you are just getting started with your first Lesson Package or you've participated in Saturday Programs for several years, the resources on this page are designed to connect you to all the essentials in one place.

 Make a Payment

-Currently, all students registered for programs and lessons at City Music Center have been assigned an ID#.
-This ID number is indicated at the top of your monthly invoice.
+Currently, all students registered for Saturday programs and lesson packages at City Music Center have been assigned a Duquesne identification number.
 It is an 8 digit number preceded by the letter D.

-Invoicing for the academic year will begin September 12, 2020.
-Payments are due the first of each month beginning October 1, 2020 and concluding May 1, 2021 (8 total payments).
+Invoicing for Saturday programs begins September 15 annually.
+Payments are due the first of each month beginning October 1, and concluding May 1, (8 total payments).

 At the conclusion of each academic year, students may elect to showcase their skills in front of a faculty panel.
 Evaluating faculty provide each student with performance feedback relative to areas of competency as well as areas that need improvement.
 Students that wish to participate in performance juries must first have the approval of their private instructor.
 Juries are in lieu of a private lesson.

 City Music Center Saturday Programs operate weekly from September through May (32 weekly sessions).
 City Music Center follows the Duquesne University academic calendar and closure policies.
 In the event of winter weather or to prevent the spread of infectious disease, City Music Center reserves the right to move all operations online.

 City Music Center students enrolled in Saturday Programs are encouraged to perform in formal recitals as part of their musical studies.
 Your private teacher/coach will assign pieces to learn for these recitals and will assist you in preparing for the performance.